Bioethics Pathway Components

 Medical Humanities Pathway Components

-Each Pathway student works with a mentor who oversees their Pathway progress and advises them on their final Pathway project.
+Each Pathway student works with an advisor/mentor who oversees their Pathway progress and advises them on their final Pathway project.
 The student selects a mentor from the Medical Humanities and Bioethics faculty, or other faculty approved by the Pathway Director.

 In Year 1 and 2, students must meet with their advisor to identify areas of interest, learning goals and appropriate activities; identify, research and develop a project.
 A two page Project Proposal is due by June 30 in Year 3.
 Completed Projects must be submitted by February 1 in Year 4.